Special Report: High Noon in Ciudad Juarez?

 Mexico-US border police chiefs were at the top of the news in recent days.
-In a bitter twist to an almost fairytale story that captured the imagination of the US and Mexican press, the 20-year-old police chief of a small town in the blood-soaked Juarez Valley, Marisol Valles, fled to the US seeking political asylum last week.
+In a bitter twist to an almost fairytale story that captured the imagination of the US and Mexican press, illness the 20-year-old police chief of a small town in the blood-soaked Juarez Valley, generic Marisol Valles, fled to the US seeking political asylum last week.

 Only days later, on March 10, US federal agents swept into the border town of Columbus, New Mexico, arresting Police Chief Angelo Vega along with the town’s mayor and other suspects.
 Jailed in southern New Mexico on gun-running charges, the defendants are accused of engaging in the type of cross-border commerce that has reaped death and destruction in the Juarez Valley and other parts of Mexico during the past few years.

 In the midst of these and other upheavals that keep jolting the borderlands on a daily basis, a tough-talking stranger arrived in Ciudad Juarez to turn around the Mexican city’s disastrous security situation.
 He is Lt.
 Col. Julian Leyzaola Perez, a retired Mexican army man who comes to Ciudad Juarez after a long and controversial career in the military and law enforcement.

 Already, criminal elements are openly challenging Leyzaola.
 On Saturday, March 12, a man was found murdered along with a “welcome” note purportedly signed by the Sinaloa drug cartel.

 As the new director of public safety, Leyzaola will be oversee the municipal police force, transit cops and the troubled city jail, which has a long history of drug trafficking and violence.